How to Connect Two Routers properly

 • Make sure that computers and routers are near the establishment.

-• Have an adapter with you in case ethernet ports are not available on your pc.
+• I have an adapter with you in case ethernet ports are unavailable on your PC.

-• Reboot router only after saving settings at end of configuration.
+• Reboot the router only after saving settings at the end of the configuration.

-• Check the IP address of routers after configuration.
-We can observe that both routers have the same IP address; this shows that you were successful in the process to connect the two routers properly.
+• Check the IP addresses of the routers after configuration.
+Both routers have the same IP address, which shows that you successfully connected the two routers correctly.

 Conclusion

-To sum it up, these are a couple of ways to connect two routers properly, either wired or wireless.
-As mentioned before, if we check and find that the IP address of both routers is the same address, we can confirm that the routers are connected properly.
-Although But, first are other ways of setting up the secondary router that includes the wireless option that could be used to connect two routers.
-All in all, if this process followed efficiently, then the results tend to be positive, and you would be able to enjoy further wireless coverage.
+To summarise, these are a couple of ways to connect two routers properly, either wired or wireless.
+As mentioned before, if we check and find that the IP address of both routers is the same, we can confirm that the routers are correctly connected.
+However, there are other ways of setting up the secondary router, including the wireless option that could connect two routers.
+If this process is followed efficiently, the results will be positive, and you could enjoy further wireless coverage.

 Related articles